dc4089/Barkinator-Official/README.md

   - Does NOT automatically change anything.
 The report will need to be analyzed and used to manually change configurations
   - RUCKUS One versions supported: all
   - SmartZone versions supported: 5.2 - 6.1
-  - RUCKUS One assessment analyzes venue settings only, so individual AP configurations will need to be manually reviewed and adjusted
   - Need prime/admin level access
   - Best practices are based on North American wireless regulations
   - Assesses indoor radio channel configurations only